 To connect devices to either model is done via a USB port at the rear.
 The Nomad 10’s is at the end of a short, flexible tortoise tail and works well.
 The SolarPanel 10+’s sockets (input and output) are on the underside of the battery, beneath rubber flaps.
 These aren’t as easy to access.
 The absence of a USB-C socket on either is also a bit annoying.

 The SolarPanel 10+’s extra features are reflected by bearing a higher price.
 Though, both appear a bit more expensive than you’d expect (pricing below).

-What does 10 Watts of solar power mean?
+What do 10 Watts of solar power mean?
 Both the BioLite SolarPanel 10+ and Goal Zero Nomad 10 have quite low-voltage systems that are intended for a slower charging rate.
-Even in full sun, neither of these solar panels are going to charge a device as fast as a regular domestic socket.
+Even in full sun, neither of these solar panels is going to charge a device as fast as a regular domestic socket.

 The idea is that you clip the SolarPanel 10+ or Nomad 10 to your pack and have it connected to your device while you hike.
 You can also set it up when you make camp.
 This way, your devices will stay charged.

 Both companies say these solar panels are meant for charging small devices, such as power banks, smartphones, and head torches.
 Goal Zero says the Nomad 10 will charge its own smallest power bank, the 3,350mAh Flip 12, in between 2.5 to five hours.
 BioLite gives more optimistic figures but this is based on an absolute best scenario.

 We found both models achieved similar charging abilities.
 Naturally, Goal Zero’s figures are closer to what you can expect when roaming beneath the changing skies of the real world, compared to the sun-drenched plains of possibility.